TritonDataCenter/smartos-live/src/vm/man/vmadmd.1m.md

         This sends a acpi shutdown request to the VM.
 The guest kernel needs to be configured to handle this request and should immediately begin a shutdown in order to prevent data loss.
-If the shutdown sequence is not completed within the timeout number of seconds, the VM is forcably shut down.
+If the shutdown sequence is not completed within the timeout number of seconds, the VM is forcibly shut down.

     reset (POST /vm/:id?action=reset)